Category Archives: Embassy

 Both sides of a silver version of the Dutch medal gifted to King Stanisław August Poniatowski.

-Support for the new Polish Constitution also came from the Netherlands: two citizens of Amsterdam, called Glücher and Mülder, sent a golden medal to the Polish king via the Warsaw-based banker Piotr Blank.
-Who these Glücher and Mülder were and why they had an interest in Poland remains unclear, but a Polish newspaper from 2 August 1791 includes a transcript of their letter to Poniatowski, which begins as follows: “Most illustrious king!
-Seized by admiration, together with the whole of Europe, for the revolution which Your Majesty and the Polish Sejm have accomplished, as fortuitous as it is beneficent, we have sought to find a way through which to immortalize this great event.”
 Their solution was to employ the services of the famed medalist Johan Georg Holtzey, mint master in Amsterdam and Utrecht.
 One side of the medal shows a portrait of Poniatowski wearing a wreath of oak leaves: a symbol of civic merit.
 The Latin text not only addresses him as the King of Poland and Grand Duke of Lithuania, but also as Patriae Parens: Father of the Fatherland.
 The other side of the medal features the royal coat of arms and various symbols of freedom, justice and religious tolerance.
 The inscription reads Terrore Libera: Free of Fear.
 No doubt, Poniatowski was glad to receive this idolizing Dutch token of solidarity.

-Sadly, the reforms were short-lived: conservative Polish nobles conspired to have the Constitution abolished and sought the help of Empress Catherine of Russia, who quickly invaded the Commonwealth in order to maintain control over her eastern neighbor, which she saw as her protectorate.
+Sadly, the reforms were short-lived: conservative Polish nobles conspired to have the Constitution abolished and sought the help of Empress Catherine of Russia, who quickly invaded the Commonwealth in order to maintain control over her western neighbor, which she saw as her protectorate.
 In 1793, the Constitution was annulled and the Polish-Lithuanian Commonwealth was partitioned for the second time.

 *I originally wrote this post for the social media outlets of the Dutch Embassy in Poland.
 This was post no. 53.